 Facts and Statistics

-- District 214 is the second largest high school district in Illinois.
+- High School District 214 is the second largest high school district in Illinois.

-- Six high schools serve about 300,000 residents in the communities of Arlington Heights, Buffalo Grove, Elk Grove, Mt.
-Prospect, Prospect Heights, Rolling Meadows, Wheeling, and Des Plaines in a 68.30-square mile area.
+- Six high schools and four specialized programs serve about 300,000 residents in the communities of Arlington Heights, Buffalo Grove, Elk Grove, Mt.
+Prospect, Prospect Heights, Rolling Meadows, Wheeling and Des Plaines in a 68.30-square mile area.

 - Each school serves hot lunches in its cafeteria, as well as lighter fare.